 Talladega National Forest, Alabama | Sharon Henry

-I didn’t realise this was bear country.
+I didn’t realise this Talladega National Forest, is bear country.
 If that fact had been known earlier I’d bet my bottom dollar we wouldn’t have come.
 Statistically the chance of a bear encounter is 1 in 1.2 million, although that number is still too high for Darrin who has an inexplicable phobia of bears.
 Maybe the by-product of watching too much National Geographic.

-Perhaps that’s what our faithful GPS was trying to tell us, she (she’s a she) could not recognise the address of the Talladega National Forest , in Alabama when we punched it in.
+Perhaps that’s what our faithful GPS was trying to tell us, she (she’s a she) could not recognise the address of the hiking trail we selected, right here in Talladega, Alabama when we punched it in.
 We ended up at the park shop and followed rough instructions from there leading us along a dusty, bumpy track, deep within the forest onto the isolated Cheaha Creek and Lake Chinnabee.